 Grants are given in a public awards ceremony on, or around, Tax Day, and recipients are expected to be present to receive their grant so that they can tell the community about the work they are doing.
 We also ask that recipients to list the PLF among their funders as: War Taxes Redirected by People’s Life Fund.
 A short report on the use of PLF grants by recipient organizations is requested once funds have been spent.

 People’s Life Fund applications are screened and grants are made by any members of the PLF who choose to attend meetings in February and March of each year.
 Any person who, in the past two years, has made a contribution to category C or has had a positive balance in category B is a member of the PLF.
 In addition, one may become a member of the Fund by volunteering time or resources to the work of the Fund.
 Granting decisions are made by consensus of the members involved.

 Loans are made on a limited basis from the People’s Life Fund to organizations whose overall purpose is to provide human services or aid to low-income persons, to promote nonviolent action or education, and/or to promote alternative economic projects and relationships.
 Please contact us if you want more info. on applying for a loan.

-2019 Deadline: All materials must be received by:
+All grant application materials must be received by: